oVirt/ovirt-site/source/develop/release-management/features/network/allowExplicitDnsConfiguration.html.md

 *   Email: mmucha@redhat.com

 ## Summary
-When new host is added to the system, management network will be created for it.
-Dns configuration for such network will be obtained from resolv.conf file.
-However admin should be able to specify overriding configuration in WebAdmin.
-He can do that at several places:
+When a new host is added to the system, management network will be created for it.
+As of ovirt-4.0.3, DNS configuration for such network will be obtained from resolv.conf file.
+With this feature implemented, an admins should be able to specify overriding configuration in WebAdmin.
+They can do that at several places:

 * During creation new host
 * By updating management network of given host (in backend terms — via its NetworkAttachment)